emmayeboah/Web_Dev_Guide/README.md

-# Web_Dev_Guide
+# Web Development Guide
-A practical web development guide
+## A practical web development guide

-FINDING YOUR PATH

-There are many ways to learn how to code.
+### There are many ways to learn how to code.

 * Work as a developer at a company
 * Start freelancing and /or create your own business or agency.